Food preparation

 Weaver ants got interesting traits

 Weaver ants of the genus Oecophylla consist of two different species.
 One species is Oecophylla longinoda, which occurs in equatorial, tropical African regions.
-The other species is Oecophylla smaragdina, which is distributed in tropical Asia and Australia.
-Both of them…
+The other species is Oecophylla smaragdina, distributed in tropical Asia and Australia.
+Both of them are also…

 Mopane worms – high protein food in Africa

-Mopane worms (Instars of Gonimbrasia (Imbrasia) belina) are mainly found on Mopane trees (Colophosperma mopane), but also on Wild Syringa (Burkea africana), on Zebrawood (Microberlinia Brazzavillensis) and others.
-However Mopane trees are a highly dominant species in climates and areas…
+Mopane worms (Instars of Gonimbrasia belina) are mainly found on Mopane trees (Colophosperma mopane) but also on Wild Syringa (Burkea africana), Zebrawood (Microberlinia Brazzavillensis) and others.
+However, Mopane trees are a highly dominant species in climates and areas suitable for…

 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over the whole of Sub-Saharan Africa, except dense rainforest areas and Madagascar.
-A puff adder has a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings,…
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail,…

 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the…
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
+They represent…

 Dormouse trapping in southern Slovenia